ShawnMilo/AnyFilter/README.rst

 end users.
 Usually, and especially when the users are clients, this data can not be relied upon to meet the input specifications of your system.

+This usually leads one of these sub-optimal solutions:

+* Have custom scripts to pre-process data per client
+* Adding a bunch of ``if`` statements, or other similar logic to the core product
+* Attempting to make transformation scripts generic enough to re-use, thus making them less useful for their primary purpose and harder to debug
+* Hard-coding data into transformation scripts

-This usually leads to either having to pre-process the data before import or adding a bunch of ``if`` statements, or other similar logic.
-Also, there is often a custom transformation per client, so these solutions do not scale well.
+There is often a custom transformation per client or project, so these solutions do not scale well.

 The goals of |af| are: